About

 Papers and Presentations

-Holly’s passion for music education at all levels has extended into lessons, lectures, workshops, papers, and presentations.
+Holly’s research focuses on the transitional transverse flute at the beginning of the 16th century and the historical flute and drum duo in all its contexts.
+Her passion for music education at all levels has extended into lessons, lectures, workshops, papers, and presentations.

 “Hearing War: Sound, Conflict, and the Belliphonic in the Early Modern World.”
 Round Table Presentation and Discussion at the Medieval and Renaissance Music Conference (MedRen), Newcastle University, Durham University, and Northumbria University, England; June 30–July 4, 2025.